Canada's top pension funds boost investments in high-carbon oil sands

 While the Reuters analysis is restricted to four companies - Canadian Natural Resources Ltd, Suncor Energy, Cenovus Energy and Imperial Oil - it provides a glimpse into the funds' investments in northern Alberta's oil sands, the source of the highest emissions-per-barrel oil on the planet, according to a 2020 report from consultancy Rystad Energy.
 (Graphic: Canada pension fund investments in oil sands, )

-CDPQ, OTPP and PSP decreased their cumulative exposure to energy to C$22.2 billion in 2020, from $28.2 billion in 2019, according to annual reports.
+CDPQ, OTPP and PSP decreased their cumulative exposure to energy to C$22.2 billion in 2020, from C$28.2 billion in 2019, according to annual reports.

 But CPPIB, which manages C$497.2 billion in assets, saw exposure to fossil fuel producers rise 51.5% to C$17.6 billion at the end of March 2021, after falling for at least five years.
 The fund’s investments in renewable energy producers rose 16% to C$7.7 billion over the last year by comparison.